Ephraim-Kamau/resume/README.md

 I was able to use html to create a table in order to improve the aesthetics of the resume instead of having it all appear as plaintext.

 ## Support and contact details
 In case of any questions, ideas or contributions, feel free to contact me on either via telephone or email.
-My telephone contacts are; 0710700358 and email address is kephraim19@gmail.com
+My telephone contacts are 0710700358 and email address is kephraim19@gmail.com

 ### Public
 Copyright (c) 2019